Explore How to Prophesy

 Some believers are more fluent than others who prophesy simply because some are naturally more fluent in everyday speaking and that reveals itself.
 However, it's the inspired message that's important, and you can prophesy just as well as the more fluent person.

-Be careful not to pressure yourself when learning how to prophesy, as it's not the speed of delivery or how many words are spoken that's important; it's whether the prophetic message is inspired by the Holy Spirit.
+Be careful not to pressure yourself when prophesying, as it's not the speed of delivery or how many words are spoken that's important; it's whether the prophetic message is inspired by the Holy Spirit and carrying His anointing.

 Paul instructs, "Preach the word!
 Be ready in season and out of season. …" (2 Timothy 4:2).
-It's the same with prophesying.
-You don't wait to be inspired.
+Though Paul is speaking of preaching, it's the same advice with prophesying.
+You don't wait to "feel" inspired.
 The Holy Spirit is within you; you have the gift and inspiration to prophesy the moment He prompts you.

-When He prompts you to prophesy, simply know it's time.
+When the Holy Spirit prompts you to prophesy, simply know it's time.
 Don't expect to always "feel" something.
-You will know.
-Don't wait for a lightening bolt from Heaven or you'll never prophesy!
+You will come to know His prompting.
+Never wait for a lightening bolt from Heaven or you'll never prophesy!

 Don't be over cautious!
-I can recall times of being too nervous to prophesy and when I finally built up enough courage, the meeting had changed direction and the opportunity was lost, along with someone's blessing.
-Prepare yourself ahead of time and just resolve to do it!
+I can recall times of being too nervous to prophesy and when I finally built up enough courage, the meeting had changed its direction and the opportunity to prophesy was lost, along with someone's blessing.
+Prepare yourself ahead of time by building up your faith and just resolve to do it!

 We read in Scripture, "Whenever you come together, EACH OF YOU has a psalm, has a teaching, has a tongue, has a revelation, has an interpretation.
 Let all things be done for edification" (1 Corinthians 14:26, emphasis added).